BaristaLabs/ChakraSharp/README.md

 A quick & dirty pass at generating a [ChakraCore](https://github.com/Microsoft/ChakraCore) P/Invoke layer in C# using [CppSharp](https://github.com/mono/CppSharp)

+Note: [ChakraSharpCastXml](https://github.com/BaristaLabs/ChakraCoreCastXml) is an improvement over the approach offered here.

 ### Advantages
  - Generates P/Invoke layer directly from ChakraCore Jsrt headers; any changes and additions made to ChakraCore can be integrated quickly and easily without manual porting
  - Function and parameter descriptions contained in the Jsrt headers are retained and included in the generated cs file.